Robert P. George – Founder

 (Note: Views expressed by the American Principles Project and/or on this website are not necessarily those of Professor George.)

 Sean Fieler is President of Equinox Partners, L.P. and the Kuroto Fund, L.P.
 Over the past two decades, Sean Fieler and his partners have assembled a research team capable of analyzing businesses around the world, a capability that has enabled Equinox Partners and the Kuroto Fund to consistently purchase superior businesses at substantial discounts to their intrinsic value.

 Mr. Fieler serves as Chairman of the American Principles Project and the Chiaroscuro Foundation.
 He serves as a board member of the Witherspoon Institute, the Manhattan Institute, the Dominican Foundation, the Committee for Monetary and Research & Education, the Acton Institute and the Susan B. Anthony List.

 A graduate of Williams College with a degree in political economy, Mr. Fieler speaks and publishes on the topic of monetary reform.
 He has spoken on monetary policy at the annual Grant’s Conference, the Atlas Liberty Forum and has written for The Wall Street Journal and The Weekly Standard.

 Mr. Fieler lives in Princeton, New Jersey, with his wife, son and three daughters.

 Ellen Barrosse is the founder and owner of the Synchrogenix Group, a global pharmaceutical services company.
 She has developed a large grassroots conservative organization in her home state, and she represents Delaware as Committeewoman on the Republican National Committee.
-She serves on the Board of APP and as Secretary of the Board of APIA.
+She serves as Secretary of the Board of APP.